umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 ![](../assets/stochadexII/stochadexII-second-temporal-correlation.drawio.png)

-In a similar fashion, we can increase the expansion order of the log expansion to include third-order correlations such that
+In a similar fashion, we can increase the order of the approximation to include three-point temporal correlations

 $$
 \begin{align}